shossains/OOPProject/doc/API-List.md

 ### Request:
 * *type*: LocalProduce
 * *addLocal*:`Boolean` If you want to indicate that the client bought local produce, use true, if you just want to retrieve information, give it false.
+* *weight*:`Integer` The amount of local produce the client has purchashed in grams

 ### Response
 * *points*: `Integer` The current total of points the user has.
 * *added*: `Boolean` confirms that the meal has been added.
-Doesnt get returned if you set addLocal to false.
+Doesn't get returned if you set addLocal to false.

 ### Example
 ```